How to Shift Gears on a Bike Like a Pro

 - To ride out of the saddle – Shift up one or two gears higher to maintain a steady cadence when you want to ride standing up.

 There are various groupsets, shifting systems and drivetrain setups, each with slight differences.
-This section will cover the most popular ones from Shimano, SRAM, and Campagnolo.
+This section will cover the most popular ones: road, twist, and trigger shifters.

-Before reading further, remember that the left side shifters operate the front derailleur (chainrings) and the right side shifters control the rear derailleur (cassette).
+Before reading further, remember that the left hand shifters operate the front derailleur (chainrings) and the right hand shifters control the rear derailleur (cassette).

 However, electronic drivetrains, compared to mechanical ones, work slightly differently, requiring you to push the levers much less.

-- Left small lever = easier gear, smaller chainring
+- Left small lever: easier gear, moves the chain to the smaller chainring

-- Right big lever: push the right big lever to move one cog at a time; press it in fully to shift two cogs.
+- Right big lever: push the right big lever to move the chain to an easier gear/larger cog.

 - Right small lever: push in to shift to a harder gear/smaller cog.